Automated Vehicles at Unsignalized Intersections: Safety and Efficiency Implications of Mixed Human and Automated

-Luckily, the emergence of real-world AV datasets in recent years has opened up unprecedented opportunities to study the intricate dynamics and interactions between automated and human-driven vehicles.
-Studies utilizing these datasets can be broadly categorized into two classes: those investigating the operational characteristics of AVs navigating alongside conventional vehicles \cite{hu2023autonomous, wen2022characterizing}, and those exploring the behavioral adaptations of human drivers in the presence of AVs \cite{rahmati2019influence, ma2024driver, wen2022characterizing, zhang2023impact, wen2023modeling, li2023large}.
-Although these studies provide a unique perspective on the complex interactions among AVs and HVs, they have been mainly limited to one-dimensional, longitudinal interactions, also known as car-following scenarios.
-These longitudinal interactions, while informative, cannot comprehensively capture the complex and multi-dimensional nature of AV-HV interactions in real-world traffic scenarios.
-A prime example of this complexity is when vehicles encounter each other at unsignalized intersections and engage in intricate, multi-directional maneuvers.
-These scenarios demand a higher level of decision-making, negotiation, and prediction of other road users' intentions, making them critical areas of study for understanding AV-HV interactions \cite{zhao2020two, rahmani2023bi}.
-Recent studies have shown that although AVs are generally safer than human drivers in standard situations \cite{tafidis2022safety, yang2021safety}, they face unique safety challenges in mixed traffic environments \cite{boggs2020exploratory}, particularly at complex urban areas and unsignalized intersections, where the lack of explicit traffic control devices requires sophisticated negotiation between vehicles and increases the potential for conflicts \cite{albano2024drivers}.
-Understanding these interactions is crucial for developing effective safety measures and ensuring the successful integration of AVs into existing transportation systems.
-Despite their significance, these multi-dimensional interactions have been largely unexplored in the existing literature.
-Moreover, most studies to date have relied on a single AV dataset, which limits the generalizability of their findings and constrains comparative behavioral analysis across different AV platforms.
-This narrow focus fails to account for the diversity in design philosophies, sensor technologies, and decision-making algorithms employed by various AV manufacturers.
-Conducting such comparisons is essential for informing traffic modeling and management strategies, as it highlights the importance of considering manufacturer-specific AV behaviors to ensure the safe and efficient integration of AVs into existing transportation systems.
+The growing availability of real-world AV datasets in recent years has opened up unprecedented opportunities to study the dynamics and interactions between automated and human-driven vehicles.
+Existing research has examined both the operational characteristics of AVs navigating alongside conventional vehicles \cite{hu2023autonomous, wen2022characterizing} and the behavioral adaptations of human drivers when interacting with AVs \cite{rahmati2019influence, ma2024driver, wen2022characterizing, zhang2023impact, wen2023modeling, li2023large}.
+While these studies provide valuable insights, they have mainly been limited to one-dimensional, longitudinal interactions, also known as car-following scenarios.
+However, longitudinal interactions alone cannot fully capture the complexity of real-world AV-HV dynamics, such as those at unsignalized intersections.
+Such scenarios involve complex multi-directional interactions that require advanced decision-making, negotiation, and prediction of other agents’ intentions \cite{zhao2020two, rahmani2023bi}.
+As a result, the dynamics in these settings are considerably more challenging and intricate than in car-following situations \cite{boggs2020exploratory, albano2024drivers}.
+Moreover, existing studies typically rely on a single automated vehicle dataset, limiting the generalizability of their findings and overlooking differences in design philosophies, sensor configurations, and decision-making algorithms among manufacturers.
+Therefore, comparative analyses across multiple datasets are essential to uncover how differences in manufacturer-specific AV behaviors affect traffic flow efficiency and safety.
+Such insights are necessary for developing realistic models and regulatory policies that support the safe and efficient deployment of automated vehicles.